Top of main content

 • RMB

-It has no fee for withdrawing cash or checking your balance1.
+It has no fee for withdrawing cash or checking your balance[@what-is-savings-account-footnote].
 You can also manage this saver on the move through online and mobile banking.

 Term Deposit Account